dogweather/forkful/content/en/haskell/dates-and-times/comparing-two-dates.md

 weight: 27
 ---

-## What & Why?

-Comparing two dates means judging which one's earlier, later, or if they're the same moment in time.
-Programmers do it to sort events, figure out durations, and manage time-dependent logic.

 ## How to:
 Haskell, quietly known for its purity, needs you to talk date-talk with the right libraries.
 Let's use `Data.Time`.

 ```haskell